innogames/slack-bot/readme.md

 ## Quiz command
-If you need a small break and want to play a little quiz game you can do so by calling this command.
+If you need a small break and want to play a little quiz game, you can do so by calling this command.
 No more than 50 questions are allowed.
 The questions are from different categories and difficult levels and are either multiple choice or true/false questions.